 How/when do I sign up?

-Open enrollment starts November 15, 2014.
-If you sign up by December 15, 2014 your new coverage will begin on January 1, 2015.
-Although open enrollment ends February 15, 2015, people with certain qualifying events, such as the loss of a job, legal separation, divorce, or the birth of a child, can still enroll in a marketplace plan after open enrollment.
+Open enrollment starts November 1, 2015.
+Although open enrollment ends January 31, 2016, people with certain qualifying events, such as the loss of a job, legal separation, divorce, or the birth of a child, can still enroll in a marketplace plan after open enrollment.
 These special enrollment periods only last for 60 days after the event, so you’ll need to act quickly.

 Where can I get help?